MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 #### VMware HCX bulk migration

-This migration method uses the VMware vSphere replication protocols to move multiple VMs simultaneously to a destination site.
+The HCX bulk migration method uses the VMware vSphere replication protocols to move multiple VMs simultaneously to a destination site.
 Benefits include:

 - This method is designed to move multiple VMs in parallel.
 - The migration can be set to finish on a predefined schedule.